abramo0/Data-Quality-Monitor/README.md

 # 📊 Data Quality Monitor

-A lightweight Python tool to automatically detect data quality issues before they break your machine learning pipelines.
+A lightweight Python CLI tool to automatically detect data quality issues in CSV datasets before they are used in data science and machine learning pipelines.

 ---

 ## 🚀 Overview

-Data Quality Monitor is a data observability tool designed to evaluate and monitor the quality of datasets used in machine learning and data engineering workflows.
+Data Quality Monitor is a simple but extensible data validation tool designed to analyze CSV datasets and generate structured quality reports directly in the terminal.

-It detects common data issues such as missing values, outliers, schema inconsistencies, and data drift — ensuring datasets are reliable before entering production pipelines.
+It helps ensure datasets are clean and usable before entering downstream data processing or ML pipelines.

 ---

 ## 🎯 Why This Project Matters

-Poor data quality is one of the leading causes of model failure in real-world systems.
+Poor data quality is one of the most common causes of failure in data pipelines and machine learning models.

 This tool helps to:

-- Detect data issues early
+- Detect missing data early
-- Prevent unreliable ML predictions
 - Standardize dataset validation workflows
-- Improve overall data reliability in pipelines
+- Improve data reliability
+- Provide quick dataset insights via CLI

 ---

 ## ⚙️ Features

+- 📥 Load CSV datasets from local path or CLI input
-- Missing values detection and summary reports
+- ❌ Missing values detection per column
-- Outlier detection using statistical methods (IQR)
-- Schema validation (type consistency checks)
-- Basic data drift detection
-- Automated data quality report generation
+- 📊 Validation pipeline structure
+- 🧾 Clean and readable console reports
+- 🧠 Modular architecture for future extensions

 ---

 ## 🧱 Architecture

-CSV → Data Loader → Validation Engine → Metrics Engine → Report Generator → Output Report
+CSV → Data Loader → Validator → Report Generator → Console Output

-Metrics Engine:
+Current validation layer:
 - Missing Values Check
-- Outlier Detection
-- Schema Validation
-- Drift Detection

 ---